krisevers/MSB1015_Assignment1/README.md

 needed to answer the question from the Wikidata database.
 A HTML file is created that is readable by browser software and uses a D3js visualization template of a bubble plot to visualize the results.
 ### Contribution
-Contributors should be willing to be involved in the project and understand the goal and the future steps of the project.
+Contributors are allowed if they are willing to be involved in the project and understand the goal and the future steps of the project.
 ### Execution
 RUN Assignment_1.html IN BROWSER SOFTWARE.